bhrdn/zeroload.github.io/source/_posts/CTFZone-2018-Quals-android-ololo-country-checker.md

 kjwqre32.bin 76240
 mvke321kjd.bin 76240
 ```
 Okay, this is getting interesting.
-The data we have are the same size, moreover it's a xxx of 16 `(76240 % 16 == 0)`.
+The data we have are the same size, moreover it's a multiples of 16 `(76240 % 16 == 0)`.
 The fact that all the data dosn't make sense, we can assume that we are dealing with some sort of block cipher later.

 `checkSomethings(int var1)` is a native function, so we have to open libnative-lib.so in disassembler/decompiler.